Welcome!

 Tip 20 | Don't go hungry

 Feeling hangry?
 We all experience this from time to time.
 We know it's impossible to concentrate on an empty stomach.
-You will be happy to know that each campus offers at least one or more food providers and vending machines packed with hot drinks, soft drinks and snacks to satisfy any craving.
+You will be happy to know that each campus offers at least one or more food outlets and vending machines packed with hot drinks, soft drinks and snacks to satisfy any craving.

 Would you like to know more?